RJuall/rj-mern-learn/understand-nodejs/understanding-node_notes.md

 One app structure involves a `bin` folder for server setup, `public` for static public-facing files, `routes` for express routing, `views` for different pages, and an `app.js` entry point.

-A `controller` folder handles code that lives between the app and its data.
+A `controller` folder can separate code that lives between the app and its data.

 ### JavaScript, JSON, and Databases

+#### Conceptual Aside: Relational Databases and SQL

 ### The MEAN Stack